mayasharma2110/Bookworm/README.md

 ### Edit Book

-This page is similar to the add book page however it pre populates the book name, author and genre as currently in the database.
+This page is similar to the add book page however it pre-populates the book name, author and genre as currently in the database.

 ![Edit book](static/testing/edit-book.PNG)

 ### Delete Book

 Expected - When the user clicks to delete a book they are asked if they want to proceed, yes or no. I they click no the current page is reloaded.
-If they click yes this book is soft deleted in the database (display changes from Y or N) and the current page is reloaded.
+If they click yes, this book is soft deleted in the database (display changes from Y or N) and the current page is reloaded.

 Testing - Tested the feature clicking on a book to delete and then no.